 to this PDF DOWNLOAD!

 Get this one day itinerary download including a

 MAP FOR EXPLORING VENICE.

 Penang is an island, which was an important port for the East India Company.
 In 1869, with the opening of the Suez Canal and the arrival of the steamship, wealthy European began to travel to Asia.
-The E&O Hotel was opened to cater to these affluent travelers.
+The Eastern & Oriental Hotel was opened to cater to these affluent travelers.

 Opening in 1884 as the Eastern, this was the first hotel opened by the Sarkies Brothers, an Armenian family of four brothers, who later opened the iconic Raffles Hotel in Singapore and The Strand in Rangoon (now Burma).

 In 1885, a second hotel, the Oriental was built next to the Eastern.
 In 1885, the two hotels combined to form, yep, the Eastern & Oriental Hotel.